JackHanni/CashMoneyDash/README.md

 ## Details
 – Details regarding any pivots, rescoping, deviations, erc from your project proposal that you have made or plan to make.

+Terrain
+* Found interersting assets that made the development process so much easier.
+A lot of beautiful assets do not support URP.
+* Water seems to be difficult to implement.
+Will try implement later.
+* The asset I chose does not support PolyBrush Paint.
+I ended up creating my own landscape in Level02.
+I still having problem with paint vertex colors but it is not the top priority.
+* Some visual items are different from expected.
+I think we are developing our own game now instead of re-produce Mario.